City of Westminster

-Westminster is a city and borough in Inner London.
+The City of Westminster is a London borough with city status in Greater London, England.
 It is the site of the United Kingdom's Houses of Parliament and much of the British government.
-It occupies a large area of central Greater London, including most of the West End.
+It contains a large part of central London, including most of the West End, such as the major shopping areas around Oxford Street, Regent Street, Piccadilly and Bond Street, and the entertainment district of Soho.
 Many London landmarks are within the borough, including Buckingham Palace, Westminster Abbey, Whitehall, Westminster Cathedral, 10 Downing Street, and Trafalgar Square.